halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

 - **Role**: Cppcheck is a static analysis tool for C++ that is used to scan the nlohmann/json library code base for potential problems such as null dereferences, uninitialized variables, dead code, or suspicious constructs.
 - **Potential Misbehaviours**: False positives could waste developer time, false negatives could miss bugs.
 - **Severity**: Medium - Missed issues (false negatives) can affect users if they are not caught by other tools or tests.
 However, its output is advisory, and problems only enter the code base if humans misinterpret or ignore the results.
-- **Detectability**: High - Cppcheck’s findings are viewed together with other static analyzers (such as Coverity and Codacy), compiler warnings from different compilers and the behaviour observed in unit tests and fuzzing.
+- **Detectability**: High - Cppcheck's findings are viewed together with other static analyzers (such as Coverity and Codacy), compiler warnings from different compilers and the behaviour observed in unit tests and fuzzing.
 - **Mitigation**: Multiple static analysis tools (Coverity, clang-tidy), compiler warnings enabled, extensive unit tests.

 ### doctest